Maceris/quick-restart/README.md

 # Changelog

+**1.3.0**

+* Add config option to enable pressing a button to restart, changing the keybind, and how long it needs to be held
+* Add config option to put the button wherever you want on the pause menu
+* Add config option to enable a confirmation dialog upon trying to restart

 **1.2.2**

 * Moved button to the bottom after complaints (even from the developer) of accidentally hitting restart instead of resume